Zephyr75/geoguessr/geo.md

 - White car

 Ukraine:
+- Blue and yellow on the left of license plates
 - Red car

 ### Coast

 Albania:
+- Red license plates
 - Unfinished two stories
+- Rifts in the sky

 ## Africa

 Kenya:
 - South African roads possible
+- Black snorkel
+- Bars on cars

 Senegal:
 - Crumbling brick buildings
+- Rifts in the sky

 South Africa:
 - High fences
 - Gen 2 camera
+- Yellow on the sides of the road

 Lesotho:
 - No gen 2 camera
 - No trees
+- Yellow on the sides of the road

 Eswatini:
 - No gen 2 camera
 - Trees
 - Green
+- Yellow on the sides of the road

 Botswana:
 - No gen 2 camera
 - Desert
+- Rifts in the sky
+- Yellow on the sides of the road

 ## Oceania